 A growing body of science shows that this sixth mass extinction is already underway, as the current extinction rate is approximately 1000x the natural background rate due to human destruction.
 The main questions which remain are how severe will this mass extinction be, and whether we ourselves will survive.
 In the last half-century, approximately half of all animal and plant life has been killed due to human actions.
 Even if this destruction were to stop now, it would take at least five million years for the natural world to recover.
 Our survival as a species is highly dependent upon the natural world.
 We rely on rapidly declining pollinator species such as butterflies and bees to pollinate our food crops, not to mention the health of rapidly declining soil ecosystems to grow our crops in the first place.

+And this is just in the near future.
 The survival of human life on this planet cannot be taken for granted.
 If we do not recognize the scope and severity of the climate collapse underway and take all necessary actions to reverse course immediately, scientists are warning that humanity itself will collapse.
 Only unprecedented and bold collective action will enable us to rise to the enormity of the challenge we face today.

 UPDATED: The ‘new abnormal’ — California megafires explode with off-the-charts fury, The National Observer

 Hurricane Harvey Broke Multiple Weather Records, Mental Floss